nc-minibbs/mbbs/docs/data-checklist.md

         Add the information.
       * data types separated by a comma "," instead of semi-colon ";".
         To fix, edit the comments to change commas to semi-colons.
+      * h = no changes
+        This will cause errors because that's not an expected habitat string To fix, change to e.g. notes = no habitat changes

 4. Do the other stops have comments?
 Are the comments formatted correctly?